How To Start A Blog And Make Money Blogging: The Ultimate Guide – Part 1

 I’m Chelsea, a blog strategist with over a decade in the marketing game.
 I quit my job as a corporate marketing manager to get serious about my niche beauty blog, so I could stay home with my baby, and haven’t looked back.

-Thanks to affiliate marketing, that blog made a healthy profit (You can check out my blog income reports here), I recently sold that blog, and now spend my time running this one, HerPaperRoute.
+Thanks to affiliate marketing, that blog made a healthy profit (You can check out my blog income reports here), I recently sold that blog for $50,000, and now spend my time running this one, HerPaperRoute.

 Affiliate marketing is my thing, and I share all of my guides, tips and resources via free guides right here!